BOOK - "Jazz Guitar Chords & Arpeggio

 in a duet along with a singer or a pop music recording session, he is one of a

-little handful of jazz artists whose work achieved terrific public recognition
+small handful of jazz artists whose work achieved terrific public recognition at

-Smith climbed in notability to turn into one of the world's most visible and
+Smith climbed in recognition to turn into one of the world's most visible and

 guitarists along with a series of definitive recordings on the Royal Roost